yvjnlee/yvjnlee/README.md

 #### 🔭 currently working on ...
 - school...
-- quantitative finance in crypto markets

 #### 🤔 looking to start ...
+- experimenting more with AI agents
 - learn qiskit via IBM's online courses
 - explore how Hedera implements verifiable compute